-All the previous estimators started from the point of view of the singular values decomposition. \citet{JosseWager} suggested an alternative approach based on the parametric bootstrap.
-They considered a general framework where $X \sim \law (\mu)$ with $\mu$ the target rank-$k$ matrix and $\law$ the distribution of the noise model, and they casted the problem as follows:
+All previous estimators started from the point of view of the singular value decomposition. \citet{JosseWager} suggested an alternative regularization based on the bootstrap.
+Given an observed matrix $X \sim \law (\mu)$, the optimal rank $k$ linear estimator for $\mu$ would be

-Since the signal is unknown, they suggested using a parametric bootstrap approach by taking as a proxy for $\mu$ the data $X$ ($X$ is simply plugged in \eqref{eq:oracle} instead of $\mu$) which results in:

-It yields an objective which is the sum of a least squared data fitting term plus a quadratic regularizer that depends on the noise model: and the solution is
+This estimator, however, is infeasible, as it involves computing an integral over an unknown data distribution.